versionone/VersionOne.SDK.Python/README.md

 ### Lazyily loaded values and relations:

+  NOTE: Making requests synchronously for attribute access on each object is costly.
+We recommend using the query syntax to select, filter, aggregate, and retrieve values from related assets in a single HTTP transaction.

   Asset instances are created empty, or with query results if available.
 The server is accessed for attributes that aren't currently fetched.
 A basic set of attributes is fetched upon the first unfound attribute.

       epic = v1.Epic(324355)